httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 The `Upload-Complete` request and response header field conveys the completeness state. `Upload-Complete` is an Item Structured Header Field ({{STRUCTURED-FIELDS}}).
 Its value is a Boolean ({{Section 3.3.6 of STRUCTURED-FIELDS}}) and indicates whether the upload is complete or not.
 Other values MUST cause the entire header field to be ignored.

-An upload is marked as completed if a request for creating the upload resource ({{upload-creation}}) or appending to it ({{upload-appending}}) included the `Upload-Complete` header field with a true value and the request content was fully received.
+An upload is marked as completed if a request for creating the upload resource ({{upload-creation}}) or appending to it ({{upload-appending}}) included the `Upload-Complete` header field with a true value and the request content was fully processed.

 ### Length {#upload-length}